How to save with a heat pump schedule

 A typical heating schedule on the Cosy tariff

-By running your heat pump on Cosy Octopus, you could save £100’s a year compared to a gas boiler on a standard tariff.
+Cosy heat pump customers on the Cosy Octopus tariff saved an average of £200 last year compared to using a gas boiler running at 85% efficiency on our standard variable tariff.
 This guidance can help you get started, but don’t hesitate to adjust the temperature to meet your needs.

 Tips for scheduling on Cosy